-2020–21 Budget Update
+2020–21 Budget update

-This year, the Government has announced around $800 million of additional support to strengthen Australia's cultural and creative sector.
+In 2020–21, the Government has announced around $800 million of additional support to strengthen Australia's cultural and creative sector.

 This includes around $700 million of additional support to the sector in response to the pandemic, plus new support measures through the 2020–21 Federal Budget: